fivefishstudios/ESP32WebServer/README.md

 - use websockets to send individual RGB data for each LED in the Display Matrix to the ESP32.
 MCU then updates the display matrix via FastLED()

+- Improvements in UI/UX.
+You can now start drawing in the middle of the board area.
+Disable right-click context menu in the board area.
+Use right-click to clear pixel to black.